 The State of Florida Reopening

 Florida Governor Ron DeSantis announced in late April that most of the State of Florida will begin with the reopening process as early as May 4, 2020.
-Reopening gives Floridians the chance to get back to business and resume operations, provided that they follow safety protocols that help protect employees and customers from COVID-19.
+Reopening gave Floridians the opportunity to resume operating businesses by adhering to safety protocols that intend to help protect employees and customers from COVID-19.

 The Sunshine State of the USA